Deal Town F.C.: History

 Deal did not take part in the 1944–45 season, but spent the 1945–46 season in the East Division of the Eastern Section of the Kent County Amateur League, finishing as runners-up.
 They returned to the Kent League in 1946–47, when they became members of Division One.
 Despite finishing bottom in their first season, they were not relegated, and went on to win the league in 1953–54.
 They later won the League Cup in 1957–58, beating Margate in the final.
 When the league folded in 1959, Deal became founder members of the Aetolian League, and were runners-up in its first season.
 In 1963 the club moved up to Division One of the Southern League.
 However, after three seasons of struggle and finishing bottom of the division in 1965–66, they left the league to join the Premier Division of the Greater London League (a merger of the Aetolian League and the London League), in which they won the League Cup in 1967–68, and were runners-up in 1968–69.
 In 1970 league reorganisation saw them placed in the 'B' section of the league.

 When the Greater London League merged with the Spartan League at the end of the 1970–71 season, Deal's first team opted not to join the merged league and instead took over from their reserve team in the new Kent League.
 They won the League Cup in 1981–82, beating Erith & Belvedere in the final.
 They were league runners-up in 1988–89 and again in 1998–99, also winning the League Cup in the latter season with a win over VCD Athletic.
 The 1999–2000 season saw them win the league, reach the final of the FA Vase and beat Chippenham Town 1–0 in the Wembley final, as well as winning the Kent Senior Trophy.
 The club's success that season also saw them reach the final of the Kent League Cup, but they could not play the final due to fixture congestion.
 The Kent League was renamed the Southern Counties East League in 2013, and when the league gained a second division in 2016, they became members of the Premier Division.
+The 2023–24 season saw the club win the Premier Division title, earning promotion to the South East Division of the Isthmian League.